websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/viewing-the-analytics-dashboard.md

 * Workspace Usage Monitoring
 * Workspace Settings

+You will begin to see analytics data once your workspace is connected.
+For example, view Site specific analytics on the [Sites dashboard](../../touchpoints/sites-dashboard.md).
 To see more about your workspace settings, see [Managing Your Analytics Project](../../administration/managing-projects.md).